- What is the process for buying a used boat?

 What are the benefits of utilizing a licensed broker?

 Licensed brokers must be bonded, fingerprinted and posses a working knowledge and understanding of the principles of the yacht brokerage business and profession before licensure.
 Licensees also have instant access to statewide, national and even international networks of boat owners and brokers with boats to sell.
-Lastly, the Department has regulatory oversight of the licensees to ensure compliance with consumer protection laws.
-The Department encourages consumers to make smart choices by selecting brokers that are licensed in the State of California.
+Lastly, the Division has regulatory oversight of the licensees to ensure compliance with consumer protection laws.
+The Division encourages consumers to make smart choices by selecting brokers that are licensed in the State of California.

 How will I know if a broker and or salesperson are licensed?

 Every broker’s license shall be prominently displayed in the broker’s principal office and every salesperson’s license shall be prominently displayed in the broker’s principal office or branch office in which the business of such salesman is transacted.
 You can also obtain a list from the Division’s website at: http://www.dbw.parks.ca.gov/Yns/YnSbrokers_dir.aspx.

 How can I find out if there has been any disciplinary action taken against a broker?

 You can check the Division’s website for current violations at http://www.dbw.parks.ca.gov/Yns/YachtViolations.aspx or contact the Yacht & Ship enforcement unit at (916) 327-1839.